 I use different options depending on the recipe I’m making.
 For this recipe, my first choice is Swerve granular.
 It measures like sugar and it tasted great.
 As a matter of fact, I didn’t tell my family and they didn’t notice!

-If you’re concerned about consuming carbs, it may also be a good idea to substitute the cranberry juice with water to reduce the carbs even further.
+If you’re concerned about consuming carbs, it may also be a good idea to substitute cranberry juice with water to reduce the carbs even further.

 Easy peasy!
 Just swap out the sugar for Swerve and you're good to go!